-Dana Stamos created this website, Martial Arts and Action Entertainment and all her other martial arts websites, because she loves martial arts and believes that the study and practice of martial arts makes a difference in people’s lives.
+Dana Stamos owns Martial Arts Enterprises and she created this website, Martial Arts and Action Entertainment, and all her other martial arts websites, because she loves martial arts and believes that the study and practice of martial arts makes a difference in people’s lives.
 It made a big difference in her life.
 So many of our martial arts action stars, stunt performers, fight and stunt choreographers, as well as action directors began their journey in the martial arts after their exposure to martial arts in films or theater.

 Dana built the website Martial Arts and Action Entertainment and the Martial Arts Action Entertainment Directory for this purpose, to support the action industry.
 She has also gotten involved in numerous projects in the industry as an associate producer including Black Salt The Movie and others.
 For these same reasons she strongly supports films like The Martial Arts Kid, a movie that is wholesome and fun and its message against bullying is one message we all need to hear over and over again.
 Dana works hard to help support stunt performers and action actors and businesses that support the action industry.
 Her goal is to provide the best information possible to help those in the business succeed.